 There are different ways to approach people to collect stories.
-You could mentione at the beginning or end of your session that you are looking for
+You could mention at the beginning or end of your session that you are looking for someone willing to talk to you and/or Good Things to share their story and motivations around this program.
+If they are interested, they can talk to you to arrange an interview.

-Another option is to approach a woman participating in your session who you think might be willing to chat with you.
-You can explain to her why this is important and the different options we have, just a written interview, video interview, or just a short quote.
-We can use her name, or we can change it.
+Another option is to approach a person participating in your session who you think might be willing to chat with you.
+You can explain to that person why this is important and the different options we have, such as a written interview, a video interview, or just a short quote.
+We can use its name, or we can change it.
 We can use her photo or not.

-You can also ask your digital mentor if they have heard any stories on how this program has helped one of their participants.
+You can also ask your digital mentor if they have heard any stories about how this program has helped one of their participants.
 They are usually more in contact with them, so they might have spotted someone who is using technology more than before, or who has a new job thanks to feeling more confident because of this program.